raspberrypilearning/xai-challenge-submit/en/step_3.md

 6. **Fun vs. functional**: Should the app be more fun and game-like or more like a helpful tool?
 Or a mix of both?
 How will you make it fun?
 What would make it helpful?

 7. **Look and feel**: How should the app look?
-Bright and colourful like a candy store?
+Bright and colourful like a rainbow?
 Or cool and sleek like a spaceship?
 Draw some pictures to help yourself envision your app.

 8.  **Success looks like**: How will you know if your app is a winner?
 Maybe everyone wants to use it, or it gets 5-star reviews?
 Maybe it looks super cool, or makes people laugh?